rob-scheepens/windows-disk-exporter/README.md

 # windows-disk-exporter
-An experiment to test a Prometheus Rust exporter for Windows disk performance stats.
+An experiment to test a Prometheus Rust exporter for Windows disk performance stats using PDH.